About medical school accreditation

 The Liaison Committee on Medical Education (LCME) governs allopathic medical schools in the U.S. The LCME requires licensee institutions to undergo a rigorous self-examination process.
 It ensures that each school has the infrastructure necessary to provide a quality education to students.

 Before schools can begin recruiting students, they must earn preliminary LCME accreditation.
 After a nearly year-long process, the WSU Elson S. Floyd College of Medicine received preliminary accreditation on October 18, 2016.

-Once the College begins teaching, it must undergo 2 more rounds of review within the next few years before it is awarded full accreditation.
+Once the College begins teaching, it must undergo two more rounds of review within the next few years before it is awarded full accreditation.

 Office of Accreditation

 The Elson S. Floyd College of Medicine’s Office of Accreditation oversees the medical school’s work to achieve and maintain LCME accreditation.
 The office is responsible for updating, maintaining and implementing the LCME Data Collection Instrument (DCI) and the Self Study document.
 It is charged with making sure the medical school is in continuous compliance with LCME standards while striving for excellence in medical education and patient care using standards based upon continuous quality leadership principles.